Citizen Science and Volunteer Monitoring Resources

 This isn’t an exhaustive guide, but rather a collection of useful links, contacts, technical references and case studies which other CaBA partnerships have used and shared.

-Browse the sections below or download the whole guide as a PDF.
+Browse the sections below or download the updated 2016 guide as a PDF.

 CEH / SEPA - Choosing and Using Citizen Science www.ceh.ac.uk/citizen-science-best-practice-guide.
 Excellent guide to help you decide if citizen science is right for you, and the full project report has two water-related case studies showing how the decision tree methodology can be used to plan a monitoring scheme.